Non-government schools are required to be registered by the Director General of the Department of Education Services (DES).

 For further information about advance determination you may contact Brad Viney at email@example.com.

 An application for an advance determination for a significant registration change must be submitted at least 18 months before the proposed implementation date of the change unless the Minister approves a shorter implementation timeframe.
-A request for approval of a shorter timeframe should be made in writing and addressed to the Minister for Education.
+A request for approval of a shorter timeframe should be made in writing and addressed to the Minister for Education and Training.